Capability 5: complexity and uncertainty

 - flexibility, being able to change a decision in the light of new information

-- being decisive, being able to decide rather than paralysed by not knowing
+- being decisive, being able to decide rather than being paralysed by not knowing

 Behaviours

-The professional needs considerable self-confidence to show the required behaviours because both patients and the professional wish to feel confident.
-It is uncomfortable to admit doubt and that you cannot give certainty.
+The professional needs considerable self-confidence to exhibit the required behaviours, as patients need to trust professionals and professionals wish to feel confident.
+It is uncomfortable to admit doubt, and that you cannot give certainty.
 This discomfort can be lessened considerably using the trial requirements outlined above.
 Setting out a plan with ‘what if’ already covered makes the professional feel in control and the patient feel that there is a path to follow, even if the exact route is uncertain.

 For this capability, the professional: